 Programs and initiatives for Aboriginal high school students

 Moving to secondary (high) school

 You can enrol at a government high school of your choice and receive support to achieve the goals in your individual learning plan.

-If you wish to apply for this program, you and your child should meet with your primary school staff to discuss the options of attending a secondary school other than your local zoned school through this program.
+If you wish to apply for this program, you and your child should meet with your primary school staff to discuss the option of attending a secondary school other than your local zoned school through this program.

 SACE and Aboriginal students

 Find out how SACE can help Aboriginal students achieve their goals and pursue different career paths.
 As part of their preparation for SACE students will undertake a subject called Personal Learning Plans (PLP).
 This is compulsory for all year 10 students.

 This course will help students further develop the learning plan that they have been working on each year at school.
 It will assist them to:

 - make informed decisions about year 11 and 12 subjects and any courses outside school